Visual-Testing-for-Android-Apps/Project-guidelines/readme.md

     _Why:_
     > Git is smart enough to distinguish the first line of your commit message as your summary.
 In fact, if you try git shortlog, instead of git log, you will see a long list of commit messages, consisting of the id of the commit, and the summary only.

- * Limit the subject line to 50 characters and Wrap the body at 72 characters.
+ * {NOT ENFORCED} Limit the subject line to 50 characters and Wrap the body at 72 characters.

     _why_
     > Commits should be as fine-grained and focused as possible, it is not the place to be verbose. [read more...](https://medium.com/@preslavrachev/what-s-with-the-50-72-rule-8a906f61f09c)

  * Capitalize the subject line.
  * Do not end the subject line with a period.
- * Use [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood) in the subject line.
+ * {NOT ENFORCED} Use [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood) in the subject line.

     _Why:_
     > Rather than writing messages that say what a committer has done.
 It's better to consider these messages as the instructions for what is going to be done after the commit is applied on the repository. [read more...](https://news.ycombinator.com/item?id=2079612)